Acid Toning Week – sounds fancy.

-It contains Glycolic Acid, supposed to break up the dead skin over night so you wake up to bright, radiant skin, and Licorice, which is anti-inflammatory, thus helping with acne.
+It contains Glycolic Acid, supposed to break up the dead skin over night so you wake up to bright, radiant skin, and Licorice extract, which is anti-inflammatory and helps with hyperpigmentation.

 The Acid is third up the ingredient list, suggesting a high concentration.